Complete Guide to Different Styles of Houses in the U.S. (Updated for 2025)

 Learn more about Tudor houses.

-Different Styles of Houses in American Architecture
+Different House Styles in American Architecture

 Across the U.S., different styles of houses have sprung up according to regional climates, customs and design movements.
-The most popular are still highly valued for their character and charm, despite modern changes.
+The most popular are still highly valued for their character and charm despite modern changes.

 Whether you prefer a charming bungalow, stately Victorian or nostalgic split-level, there’s a house style to match your personality.